enthought/pyql/docs/source/cython_wrapper.rst

 After wrapping the C++ class, this class is now available in python::

-   from quantlib.quotes import SimpleQuote spot = SimpleQuote(3.14)
+   from quantlib.quotes.simplequote import SimpleQuote spot = SimpleQuote(3.14)
    print('Spot %f' % spot.value)

 A couple of observations are worth mentioning:

-* pyql preserves the module hierarchy of QuantLib: the SimpleQuote class is defined in the quote module in C++.
+* pyql preserves the module hierarchy of QuantLib: the SimpleQuote class is defined in the ``quantlib/quotes/simplequote.hpp`` header in C++.

 * pyql exposes QuantLib in a pythonic fashion: instead of exposing the accessor value(), pyql implements the property value.